kirby-tools/kirby-copilot/README.md

 # Kirby Copilot

-Kirby Copilot is your everyday AI companion for the Kirby Panel.
-It helps you to create content faster and more efficiently.
+Kirby Copilot is a plugin for [Kirby CMS](https://getkirby.com) that integrates AI capabilities into your Kirby projects, allowing you to generate content directly from the Panel.

 ## Features